 - My TrailLink

 The Lake Springdale Trail is actually a collection of conjoining trails that encircle scenic Lake Springdale in Northwest Arkansas.
 The lake is administered as part of nearby JB Hunt Park—accessible via a connector trail—and is popular with local fishermen.

 The paved trail closest to the lake's edge is restricted to pedestrian use only, but non-motorized users of all types can enjoy the winding trail just a bit farther from the lake's southern shore.
 This stretch also connects to two longer trails: the Spring Creek Trail at its eastern end, which heads towards downtown Springdale, and the Silent Grove Trail at its northwestern end, which runs to the Lowell border.

-All three trails are also central components of the Razorback Regional Greenway, a 36-mile, primarily off-road, shared-use trail that extends from Bella Vista Lake in north Bentonville to the southern edge of Fayetteville.
+All three trails are also central components of the Razorback Regional Greenway, a 46-mile, primarily off-road, shared-use trail that extends from southeast Bella Vista to the southern edge of Fayetteville.

 Parking for the Lake Springdale Trail can be found at a trailhead on Silent Grove Road (south of W. Pump Station Road) in Springdale.

 TrailLink is a free service provided by Rails-to-Trails conservancy